b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 This time, since I study for an exam, my `txt` contains a passage from a history
 book.
-I would like to extract all the dates from it to make sure I know them
+I would like to extract the dates from it to make sure I know them
 all.
 Let's say that the dates cover years between 1000 AD and the present.
 Doing a standard string search is no good, after all I would have to list like a
 thousand numbers.
 But wait, a simple regex can save me a lot of work.
 Observe: